whostolebenfrog/rest-cljer/README.md

 Request map params:

-    :method  -> :GET :POST :PUT :DELETE :TRACE :HEAD :OPTIONS (defaults to :GET it not supplied) :params  -> a map of expected request params in the form {"name" "value"} or {:name "value"}
+    :method  -> :GET :POST :PUT :DELETE :TRACE :HEAD :OPTIONS (defaults to :GET if not supplied) :params  -> a map of expected request params in the form {"name" "value"} or {:name "value"}
                 that would match ?name=value
                 alternatively use :any to match any params